wwt/flask-SocketIO/README.md

 - Launch terminal

-- Navigate to `./api` under your project repository
+- Navigate to ./api under your project repository

 - Stay up to date with modules by installing all dependencies from requirements.txt

   - `pip3 install -r requirements.txt`

+- Run the following command to create database.
+This will end up creating 'database.db' file under `./api` folder.
+  - `python3 createDatabase.py`
 - Run the following command to bring up the API
   - `python3 app.py`